 Here is a short summary of the different Information Requirements needed in a construction project:

 - OIR (Organizational Information Requirement): the OIR is a document that defines the data and information necessary for an organization to satisfy its requirements and meet its objectives.

-- AIR (Asset Information Requirements): The AIR is a document gathering all the required assets, management, and maintenance procedures.The Exchange Information Requirements (also called EIR) is an essential document in the BIM process defined in PAS1192- 2 that gives clear instructions about how a construction project should be executed.
+- AIR (Asset Information Requirements): The AIR is a document gathering all the required assets, management, and maintenance procedures.The Employer's Information Requirements (also called EIR) is an essential document in the BIM process defined in PAS1192- 2 that gives clear instructions about how a construction project should be executed.

 - PIR (Project Information Requirement): The PIR gives a clear understanding of what asset information should be delivered for each project.

-- EIR (Exchange Information Requirement): the EIR is a document that defines how to transfer the information, in what format, what level of information, and establishing an agreement among stakeholders on how and with what features they need to exchange their digital information.
+- EIR (Employer's Information Requirement): the EIR is a document that defines how to transfer the information, in what format, what level of information, and establishing an agreement among stakeholders on how and with what features they need to exchange their digital information.